From beach party hot spots to peaceful local hideaways, Miami has some of Florida's best beaches © Alexander Spatari / Getty Images

-Millions of visitors flock to Miami every year for its food, culture, nightlife and shopping, but its beaches are the biggest draw.
+Millions of visitors flock to the city every year for its food, culture, nightlife and shopping, but the Miami beaches are the biggest draw.
 You can't go wrong with any stretch of sand and sea here, but here's our pick of the very best beaches in Miami, whether you're looking for a party hot spot or some family-friendly fun.

 1. South Beach